ayatkyo/wails-2-file-drop-test/README.md

 pnpm install && pnpm run build
 ```

-After that, run using this command:
+After that, back to root directory of `wails-2-file-drop-test`, then run demo using this command:

 ```bash
 wails dev